AJChapman/acthpa-website/site/index.md

 ## Club Meetings

-Club meetings are now held on the first Saturday of each month at [Spring Hill](/info/sites/#spring-hill), at 10am.
+Club meetings are on the first Tuesday of each month at 7:30pm at the Weston Creek Labor Club, COVID-willing.
-At the meetings we talk about flying and put members in contact with each other.

 ## Recent Flights Around Canberra